zwang695/alexa-skills-list/README.md

 *Alexa, open the magic door*

-Choose your own adventure beyond the magic door.
+Go on an adventure beyond the magic door.
 Fairies, gnomes, gods, and treasure await you as you explore the various lands.
 New: potions and dragons!

 ***